sugoiJS/core/README.md

 ### 2. RESTFUL Model

-Models of this type does not have direct connection to the storage unit, communication done by single request which get closed as soon it completed.
+Models of this type don't have direct connection to the storage unit.

+The communication is done by a single request.
+The connection closes as soon as the request is completed.

 Common usage is restful requests.